Arcadia-Science/2024-unicellular-tracking/README.md

 ## Data
 The full dataset underlying the pub is 355 GB and thus has been uploaded to the BioImage Archive (DOI: [10.6019/S-BIAD1298](https://doi.org/10.6019/S-BIAD1298)).
 To enable users to perform the analysis related to motility metrics, this repository provides CSV files containing summary motility statistics.
-More information is provided in [data/](data/README.md).
+More information is provided in [data/README.md](data/README.md).

 ## Scripts
-There are four scripts located in [`src/chlamytracker/scripts`](src/chlamytracker/scripts), the first three of which are for processing biological image data.
+There are four scripts located in [`src/chlamytracker/scripts`](src/chlamytracker/scripts), the first three of which are for processing biological image data, while the fourth was only run once to prepare the dataset for uploading to the BioImage Archive.
 * `track_cells.py`: Track cells in raw brightfield time-lapse microscopy data.
-* `make_movies_of_pools.py`: (After cell tracking) render an animation of tracked cells in agar microchamber pools.
+* `make_movies_of_pools.py`: Render an animation of tracked cells in agar microchamber pools (after cell tracking).
-* `make_movies_of_wells.py`: (After cell tracking) render an animation of tracked cells in a microtiter plate.
+* `make_movies_of_wells.py`: Render an animation of tracked cells in a microtiter plate (after cell tracking).
-* `generate_bioimage_archive_file_lists.py`: Generates the lists of files needed to support the upload to the BioImage Archive.
+* `generate_bioimage_archive_file_lists.py`: Generate the lists of files needed for the BioImage Archive upload. (_No longer intended to be used._)

 All scripts are configured with [`click`](https://click.palletsprojects.com/en/8.1.x/) such that
 ```bash